 Bahia Bustamante is a private sheep farm in Argentine Patagonia.
 Spread over 210,000 acres, it is about 1,000 miles south of Buenos Aires.
 You visit this isolated outpost to enjoy one of the few places in the world left with such an enormous variety of plant and animal species in a relatively small space.
-Domestic animals including sheep, dogs, cats and horses roam freely across the farm, but the highlight at Bahia Bustamante is the wild marine animals, which include penguins (100.000), sea lions (4.000) and a huge amount and diversity of marine birds.
+Domestic animals, including sheep, dogs, cats, and horses roam freely across the farm, but the highlight at Bahia Bustamante is the wild marine animals, including penguins (100.000) and sea lions (4.000), and a huge amount and diversity of marine birds.
 Only a few places in the world house such a number and variety of seabirds and marine mammals, which is why it is included in the National Park “Patagonia Austral”.

 What To Expect At Bahia Bustamante?

-Bahia Bustamante is truly in the middle of nature, hundreds of miles from any other urbanisation with unending skies and undulating landscapes ranging from pockets of the desert, uninterrupted swathes of pastureland, dunes and canyons to the rugged Atlantic cliffs which drop down beaches and the wild and deep blue ocean.
+Bahia Bustamante is truly in the middle of nature, hundreds of miles from any other urbanization, with unending skies and undulating landscapes ranging from pockets of the desert, uninterrupted swathes of pastureland, dunes, and canyons to the rugged Atlantic cliffs which drop down beaches and the wild and deep blue ocean.

 History of Bahia Bustamante

 Mr. Lorenzo Soriano (Baeza, Jaen, Spain, 1901-1987) arrived in this area in 1953, searching for seaweed that would enable the production of “Malvic” hair gel, which he produced from 1947.
 After traveling all over the Patagonian coastline searching for seaweed, he discovered Bahía Bustamante, known then as the “Rotten Bay”, due to the accumulation of rotten seaweed.
 He decided to carry out preliminary research and then, together with his four sons, started the seaweed harvest.
 It was at that moment that this exclusive village was born.